Foody Allergies and Their Symptoms

 Skin prick tests, while widely used by allergists to diagnose respiratory and environmental allergies, are not an accurate way to test for food allergies except in the case of the immediate, life-threatening type of reaction.
 Unfortunately, the majority of people with food allergies do not have this type of reaction.

 Allergy Elimination Diet

-The elimination/challenge diet is free and highly accurate, but is the most difficult to do.
+The elimination/challenge diet is free and highly accurate but it is difficult to follow.
 It requires eliminating all potentially allergic foods for a period of time, usually two weeks, and then challenging oneself slowly with each of the foods.
 For this test to be effective, most or all allergic foods must be eliminated and the food challenges must be spaced adequately far apart.
 If done properly, a person will feel better after eliminating the allergic foods for 5-7 days, and then feel worse within 1-2 days of challenging with the suspect food.

 Blood Antibody Tests

-Blood antibody testing, may identified allergens undetected by skin prick testing, involves testing a sample of the persons blood with a variety of different foods in the laboratory.
-Typically, blood testing measures immune antibodies. which may include IgE, IgG, IgA and IgM.
+Blood antibody testing may identify allergens undetected by skin prick testing, involves testing a sample of the person’s blood with a variety of different foods in the laboratory.
+Typically, blood testing measures immune antibodies. which may include IgE, IgG, IgA, and IgM.

 Skin Allergy Testing

-Standard skin test produce immediate results and are easy to interpret.
+A standard skin test produces immediate results and is easy to interpret.
 The prick method is the most common type of skin test.
 A drop of standardized allergen extract is placed on the skin usually the back and a needle is passed through the extract to make a tiny puncture in the skin.
 If the patient has IgE antibodies to the allergen, a hive will appear at the site within about 15 minutes.
 This method is safe and causes very little discomfort.